 Serve With Us: Mission Peru

 In addition to helping those nearest to us, we are called to serve others throughout our world.
-Walk together with us as we touch lives of children in Peru and provide medical support in India.
+Walk together with us as we touch lives of children in Peru.

 Huch’uy Runa, Peru

 Normandale has cultivated a partnership with the community of Huch’uy Runa in the mountains of Peru.
 Huch’uy Runa, a school in the Andean tourist town of Cusco, provides holistic care to street children.
 Alumni Mission Team members continue to meet to discern our next steps with this school.
 We continue as a church with financial support to the school.
 A wide variety of skills are still needed to continue with this mission; specifically Spanish/English language translation, music education, and medical support.
 Those willing to learn along the way what their contribution may be are encouraged to walk with us as the project unfolds.
 The Peruvian Lutheran Church (ILEP) continues to support us and partner with us making this mission a reality.

 Mission Exposure & Vision Trip | August 2017